strawbees/learning-platform-gatsby/content/activities/14-build-roller-coaster.md

 <section component="youtube" url="https://youtu.be/f186_3nqnSM"></section>

-This activity could also be called marble run, rolling ball contraption, Rube Goldberg machine and many other names, but Roller Coaster translates better the idea behind it: create and enjoy a ride!
+This activity could also be called a marble run, rolling ball contraption, Rube Goldberg machine, and many other names.
+Still, Roller Coaster translates better the idea behind it: create and enjoy a ride!

-You can always build a single, monolitic, structure for the roller coaster but this is the hardest way to do it.
+You can always build a single, monolithic structure for the roller coaster, but this is the hardest way to do it.
 We recommend creating separate tracks and picking a design that allows fine adjustments because you will need it.
-A small change on the track's inclination can have big impact on the speed.
+A small change in the track's inclination can have a big impact on the speed.
 You can use a ping pong ball or any spheric object that rolls on the tracks.
-Paper or [3D printed](https://www.thingiverse.com/thing:859499) shperes will work each one with their own weight and smoothness challenges.
+Paper or [3D printed](https://www.thingiverse.com/thing:859499) spheres will work as each one has its weight and surface smoothness challenges.

 <section component="gallery">